-All participants must wear an appropriate snow sport helmet for school excursions to OSRA member facilities.
+All participants must wear an appropriate snow sport helmet for school out-of-school trips to OSRA member facilities.

-(NOTE: Helmet use is not required for Cross Country Ski / Snowshoeing programs).
+(NOTE: Helmet use is not required for Cross-Country Ski / Snowshoeing programs).

-OSBIE recommends that schools adopt a similar mandatory snow sport helmet use policy as noted above, regardless of ski facility locations.
+OSBIE recommends that schools adopt a similar mandatory snow sport helmet use policy as noted above, regardless of facility locations.